Skip to content

 The workflow is quite simple.
 Remember that you should already be familiar with luminosity masks if you want to use Lumi32.
 If you want to learn how to use them well, I suggest you watch this video course by Jimmy McIntyre.
 Lumi32 is not one of those simple Lightroom presets that are so popular now on Instagram.
 It’s a powerful tool to create portfolio-quality pictures.

 The first thing to do is to select a mask.
-There are presets for selecting lights, shadows, and mid-tones using the luminosity masks, and you can also select masks using RGB channels, saturation or by clicking on Interactive Picking, which allows you to select a specific colour and build a mask around it.
+There are for selecting lights, shadows, and mid-tones using the luminosity masks, and you can also select masks using RGB channels, saturation, or by clicking on Interactive Picking, which allows you to select a specific color and build a mask around it.

 how does lumi32 work